JensAyton/JATemplate/Readme.md

 The three coercion methods in the protocol `<JATCoercible>` are used by operators and the template expansion system to interpret parameters as particular types.
 They are implemented on `NSObject` and a few other classes, but can be overridden to customize the treatment of your own classes.

 * `-jatemplateCoerceToString` returns an `NSString *`.
 In addition to being used by operators, it is used by the template expander to produce the final string that will be inserted into the template.
 The default implementation calls `-description`.
-It is overridden for `NSString` to return `self`, for `NSNumber` to use `NSNumberFormatterDecimalStyle`, for `NSNull` to return `@"(null)"`, for `NSArray` to return a comma-separated list.
+It is overridden for `NSString` to return `self`, for `NSNumber` to use `NSNumberFormatterDecimalStyle`, for `NSNull` to return `@"(null)"`, and for `NSArray` to return a comma-separated list.
 * `-jatemplateCoerceToNumber` returns an `NSNumber *`.
 The default implementation will look for methods `-(double)doubleValue`, `-(float)floatValue`, `-(NSInteger)integerValue` or `-(int)intValue`, in that order.
 If none of these is found, it returns `nil`, which causes expansion to fail.
 It is overridden by `NSNumber` to return `self`.
 * `-jatemplateCoerceToBoolean` returns an `NSNumber *` which is treated as a boolean.
 The default implementation calls `-(BOOL)boolValue` if implemented, otherwise returns `nil`.
 Overridden by `NSNull` to return `@NO`.